Reports and Presentations

 December 1, 2022

-All Texas Access is a legislatively mandated initiative that focuses on increasing access to mental health services in rural Texas communities.
-HHSC is collaborating with the rural-serving LMHA and LBHAs to focus on diverting more Texans with mental illness away from the criminal justice system and into treatment.
+All Texas Access is a legislatively directed initiative that focuses on increasing access to mental health services in rural Texas communities.
+HHSC is collaborating with the rural-serving local mental health authorities (LMHAs) and local behavioral health authorities (LBHAs) to focus on diverting more Texans with mental illness away from the criminal justice system and into treatment.

 Report on evaluation of the feasibility, cost-effectiveness, and impact on Medicaid recipients of providing benefits and services through the managed care model that are not currently provided through that model.